ianstormtaylor/superstruct/docs/reference.md

 })
 ```

-These custom types are simple functions that return `true/false` or an error message denoting whether the value passed in is valid or not.
+These custom types are simple functions that return `true/false` or a string denoting the reason the value passed in is invalid, in case you want to build more helpful error messages.

 ## Errors